vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 and a man without a son is barred from heaven.
 Tryambaka presents the purvapakṣa argument in favour of niyoga first.
 A blanket prohibition on sexual intercourse with a man other than one's husband is inappropriate (anupapannam) ‘because even though blame is attached to sexual intercourse with another man for the sake of pleasure, it is necessary for the purpose of (producing) a son. '[^69] The evidence for this is derived from the story of Jaratkaru in the Mahābhārata.
 Threatened with the extinction of their line (samtanaprakṣayāt), and the dire consequence that they will all fall into hell, Jaratkaru's ancestors entreat him to produce a son (Sdhp.47[1]r.2-3; cf. Mbh.I.13.9-34).
 For 'there is no heaven for one who has no son.'[^70]

 The next step in the argument in favour of niyoga is the ruling that 'in the absence of a natural (aurasa) son, it is necessary that a kṣetraja son should be acquired.'[^71] In this context, the 'field' (kṣetra) is the wife and the 'owner of the field' (kṣetrin) is her husband.
 The son 'born of his field' (kṣetraja) is the son born to a man's wife by another man on his behalf; whether the husband in question is dead or incapacitated (e.g. by impotence, disease or a curse).
 The sower or 'owner of the seed' (bījin) is the man 'appointed' (niyogin) for this task.
-For the traditional list of the kinds of sons deemed acceptable for the two crucial purposes of making śräddha offerings to the ancestors (pindadāne) and dividing the inheritance (amsagrahane), Tryambaka quotes at length from Yajnavalkya (Sdhp.47[1]r.5.5–9‹ Yājñ.II.128-32).
-According to this quotation, the kṣetraja comes third in order of importance; that is, after the son born to a man by his own wife (i.e. married according to the proper religious ritual; auraso dharmapatnījaḥ), and the son of a putrikā daughter (putrikäsutaḥ, Sdhp.47[1]r.5-6; for a discussion of the putrikā, see section IIB, pp.146-7).
+For the traditional list of the kinds of sons deemed acceptable for the two crucial purposes of making śrāddha offerings to the ancestors (pindadāne) and dividing the inheritance (amsagrahane), Tryambaka quotes at length from Yajnavalkya (Sdhp.47[1]r.5.5–9‹ Yājñ.II.128-32).
+According to this quotation, the kṣetraja comes third in order of importance; that is, after the son born to a man by his own wife (i.e. married according to the proper religious ritual; auraso dharmapatnījaḥ), and the son of a putrikā daughter (putrikāsutaḥ, Sdhp.47[1]r.5-6; for a discussion of the putrikā, see section IIB, pp.146-7).
 Tryambaka draws further evidence from the story of Parasurama in the Mahābhārata.
 When Parasurama killed all the male kṣatriyas, their widows asked brahmins to produce sons with them on behalf of their dead hus-

 [^69]: bhogārtham parapuruṣangasya ninditatve 'pi putrārtham tasyāvaśya- katvāt // Sdhp.47(1)r.1-2.